Ask these important questions to your care team.

 THE IMPORTANCE OF TRANSPARENCY

-At the Pediatric Congenital Heart Association (PCHA), our mission is to “Conquer Congenital Heart Disease.”
+At Conquering CHD, we exist to conquer the most common birth defect.
 We believe that patient and family empowerment is essential to achieving this mission.

 We support informed decision-making that will allow patients and families to get the best care possible.
 Health information that is patient-centered (about the patient), accurate (correct), accessible (available to every person), and communicated in the right way is all part of patient and family empowerment, resulting in improved outcomes in both patient health and family experience.